This pyOver example looks at the process from grid generation to execution and

 we added fins to this example, we may create the grids for those fins using

-another folder called fins/
+another folder called fins/.

 Grid scripts rely on several hard-coded TCL file names, which can be guessed

-from the layout of this dcf/
+from the layout of this dcf/ example.
+The GlobalDefs.tcl script sets a

 few global variables for the grid script.
 None of the variables set in this